webnet-fr/WebnetSsoAuthBundle/README.md

 Only CAS protocol is implemented for now, many other are planned.

-This plugin is a based on BeSimpleSsoAuthBundle.
+This plugin is based on BeSimpleSsoAuthBundle.

 It only adds the ability to connect to CAS using the SAML_VERSION_1_1 for CAS